 – that God in baptism drives out the devil and regenerates us by water and the Holy Spirit;

-– that the waters of baptism have its salvific power by God’s Word and promise;
+– that the waters of baptism has its salvific power by God’s Word and promise;

-– that baptism is one and the same whether one is baptized as a child or adult;
+– that baptism is one and the same whether one is baptised as a child or adult;

 – that even babies need to be saved through faith and baptism;